 As well as vastly improving the health of the immune system to help us stave off diseases and sickness, turkey tail mushrooms also help us fight off specific ailments such as:

 - Decrease your chances of coming down with the common cold and flu

 - Boost the growth of healthy bacteria for improved digestion

 A simple tea made by stirring a spoonful of turkey tail into boiling hot water is the most common way to consume this medicinal mushroom.
 There are several other variations you can try to make your tea a little more exciting - experiment by adding a squeeze of fresh lemon juice and a teaspoon of maple syrup into the tea, or take the medicinal mushroom benefits to the next level by adding another mushroom with a sweet & subtle flavour, like tremella.
-You can get turkey tail in our online store here -> SuperFeast Turkey Tail - Wild Crafted Medicinal Mushroom

-The agaricus mushroom provides various overall health benefits that everyone can take advantage of.
-But it also provides specialist health perks to aid those with specific illnesses.
+The agaricus mushroom provides various overall health benefits that everyone can take advantage of but it also may provide specialist health perks to aid those with specific illnesses.
 It can:

 - Help cancer patients endure chemotherapy by lessening side effects

 - Lower insulin resistance to help people with type 2 diabetes

 - Reduce liver damage in people suffering from long-term hepatitis B

 Agaricus mushroom powder has a generally neutral flavour that’s subtly sweet.
 Because of this, you can use it in all kinds of ways, from making mushroom teas and using it in soups to stirring it into your morning cup of coffee or even sprinkling a little bit over any meal for a super-easy way to reap the medicinal mushroom benefits.